Skip to content

 Program Curriculum

-The Certificate in Quantitative Methods for Policy and Equity Analysis is a 4 course, 12-credit program.
+The Certificate in Quantitative Methods for Policy and Equity Analysis is a 4-course, 12-credit program.
 Each course is 3 credits.

-PAF 9270 Data Collection and Description 3
+Data Collection and Description (PAF 9270)

-PAF 9272 Causal Analysis and Inference 3
+Causal Analysis and Inference (PAF 9272)

-PAF 9177 Advanced Quantitative Methods 3
+Advanced Quantitative Methods (PAF 9177)

 Tuition and Fees